ihavenonickname/Serilog.Sinks.BetterSqlite/readme.md

 Once you run the app, it creates a SQLite database inside the current working directory.

-Of course, that's just the default behavior.
-Take a look at the documentation to see how to configure the library.
+Of course, that's just a tiny example.
+Take a look at the documentation to see more!

 ## Documentation